satcoin-dev/satcoin/README.md

 in Python, that are run automatically on the build server.
 These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`

-The CI (Continuous Integration) systems make sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.
+The Travis CI system makes sure that every pull request is built for Windows, Linux, and OS X, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing